-Well-oiled cogs in a machine create efficiency, and team building events are essential to a healthy workplace culture.
+Company events and team-building exercises are essential to healthy workplace culture.
 The driving force behind the growth and performance of an organization, the achievement of the whole depends on how well they work together.
-Team building events like a summer company barbecue are a great way to promote comradery, if not friendship, among employees.
-Here's what you need to know to plan the ultimate team building event.

 1. The Company Picnic

 The summer company party, summer company barbecue, or most commonly, the company picnic, is significant event employees look forward to.
 An opportunity for employers to go all out, the company picnic offers employers the chance to get out of the office, get active together, have fun playing competitive games together, and enjoy the best parts of summer as a team.

 The end of year or holiday party is a corporate event most take for granted.
 However, exactly because it gathers around the holiday season, there aren’t many opportunities to be unique – and that's okay, too.
 People love tradition, and the holiday season is conducive to creating a warm atmosphere that reminds them of their individual customs.
 No matter what their beliefs are, consider getting your employees gifts to show your appreciation for all their hard work and dedication during the year.

 Team-building exercises don't have to be specific to events when the majority of your employees participate, however.
 Whenever a substantial amount of new employees are onboarded, consider hosting team-bonding exercises to introduce them to the team and ensure they establish effective lines of communication.

 If on the other hand, hosting a multitude of pop-up events presents a challenge to your budget, contemplate hosting building exercises once or twice a year to keep a healthy dynamic in the office.

 How to Plan The Ultimate Team Building Event

 To plan the ultimate team-building event (of any kind), you will want to follow these key steps: